 Wired is a passionate and potent aerial and contemporary dance experience that tells race, gender, and disability stories of barbed wire in the United States.
-In this world premiere, the dancers of Kinetic Light partner, spin, and soar as they trace the fine line between “us” and “them” and explore the contradictions, dangers, and beauty of barbed wire.
+The dancers of Kinetic Light trace the fine line between “us” and “them” as they explore the contradictions, dangers, and beauty of barbed wire.

 Immense and intimate, Wired meditates in sound, light, and movement as it questions and ruminates on power, belonging, abolition and deinstitutionalization, sexuality, art, community, and connection—all through the powerful lens of disability as creative and cultural force.

-ASL is present for all live and streamed performances.
+ASL is present for all live performances.
+A limited number of seats may feature a haptic experience of the soundtrack.
 There is no spoken text in Wired.
-CART will be available for livestreamed performance.
-These performances feature expanded accessible seating and ushers/access doulas from Bodies of Work Chicago.
+These performances feature expanded accessible seating.
 Audio Description will be available for all performances.
 Live performances will feature audio description through Audimance, with multiple content and experience options.
 Orientation and assistance with the app will be available pre-show at the venue, along with a tactile experience of Wired's set, props, and costumes.
-Livestreamed performances will include streamed audio description.

 There are no strobe lighting effects in Wired.
 There are moving lights and animated projections.
 Light haze is present in some sections.
-Live performances on Friday and Sunday will offer an alternative lighting design.
 Wired content and artistry will remain the same for all performances.
 Audience members are welcome to exit and reenter the theater.
-Quiet spaces and stim kits are available before, during, and after all performances.
+Quiet space and sensory kits are available before, during, and after all performances.

-Wired is made possible with funding from the Andrew W. Mellon Foundation, Ford Foundation, New England Foundation for the Arts’ National Theater Project, MAP Fund, O’Donnell Green Music and Dance Foundation, Shelley and Donald Rubin Foundation, and Café Royal Cultural Foundation.
+Wired is made possible with funding from the Mellon Foundation, Ford Foundation, New England Foundation for the Arts’ National Theater Project, MAP Fund, The Harkness Foundation for Dance, O’Donnell Green Music and Dance Foundation, Shelley and Donald Rubin Foundation, and Café Royal Cultural Foundation.
 Lead support for Kinetic Light is provided by the Andrew W. Mellon Foundation, Ford Foundation, Doris Duke Charitable Foundation, and Borealis Philanthropies’ Disability Inclusion Fund.

 Wired is commissioned, in part, by The Shed Open Call 2020; supported by a Pillow Lab Residency; and developed, in part, at Z Space (San Francisco, CA, 2020–21).